shaoxc/qepy/README.md

 # QEPY - Quantum ESPRESSO Python interface
-   In order to use Quantum ESPRESSO in embedding code, we modified some code of quantum-espresso and compile the Python wrappers.
-The source code was modified based on QE-6.5 and commented out unused code.
+   `QEPy` turns Quantum ESPRESSO (QE) into a DFT engine for embedding or for any other purpose.

+# What's in this code?
+Small modifications to QE routines and a quick compilation with Python wrappers. `QEPy` is based on QE-6.5 and is kept up to date with the latest QE stable release.

 ## Requirements
  - Python 3.6 or later
  - Numpy >= 1.18
  - Intel compiler (ifort)
  - f90wrap package (latest)
- - Quantum-espresso source distribution (qe-6.5)
+ - Quantum ESPRESSO source distribution (qe-6.5)

 ## Install
  - **f90wrap**